-When an application package is complete, a representative from the Admissions Committee will contact the applicant to schedule a required personal interview, which may be conducted by telephone or internet.
+When an application package is complete, a representative from the Admissions Committee will contact you to schedule a required personal interview, which may be conducted by telephone or internet.
 After the interview, the Admissions Committee will review the completed application package.
-The applicant's references will be verified.
+Your references will be verified.

 Applicants will be informed of the committee's decision in writing within 30 days after final review.
-A student who has been accepted into a degree program must promptly notify the Seminary of the student's decision to matriculate, to postpone entrance, or to decline the opportunity.
-The student's decision must be received by Cherry Hill Seminary no later than the date noted in the student's acceptance letter.
-Upon receipt of a complete admissions package, the Seminary will usually return an acceptance decision to the applicant within six weeks.
+If you are accepted into a degree program you must promptly notify the Seminary of your decision to matriculate, to postpone entrance, or to decline the opportunity.
+Your decision must be received by Cherry Hill Seminary no later than the date noted in your acceptance letter.
+Upon receipt of a complete admissions package, the Seminary will usually return an acceptance decision to you within six weeks.